Shenandoah High School Library Media Center

 3. Food, drinks and candy may NOT be brought into nor consumed in the Library Media Center.

 1. Each student has his/her own log-in and password.
-In order to access your documents from anywhere, save to the H drive, not the C drive.
+In order to access your documents from anywhere, save to One Drive.
 (For assistance, see Miss Huxford).

 2. Students must talk to the Librarian before using laptops.
 Tabletop PCs will be used for Accelerated Reader and the OPAC.

 3. Email, Chat Rooms, You Tube, Face Book, Twitter, etc. are not allowed at school.

 4. When logging off of any device, you need to go to the Start button and restart.
 Do not use keyboard shortcuts!!

 5. Students need to take great care with all laptops: return laptops to correct spots, plugging in power and network cables if needed.